Christian Lundgaard: 2024

+Following the 2024 season, he would switch to Arrow McLaren.

-Arrow McLaren (2025–)
+Arrow McLaren (2025–2026)

+2025

 Lundgaard switched to Arrow McLaren for the 2025 season, replacing Alexander Rossi and partnered with Pato O'Ward and Nolan Siegel.
 With McLaren in 2025, he started the Indianapolis 500 with a career-best eighth starting position, finishing also a career-best seventh.
 He earned a pole at Portland, although he dropped six-positions due to an engine change, and earned six podium finishes.